fbelisk/ratelimiter/README.md

 # ratelimiter
 ----
-This package provides a Golang implementation of the token-bucket rate limit algorithm.
+This package provides a Golang lock-free implementation of the token-bucket rate limit algorithm.

 ````
 func main() {